'Incel' Groups & The Reason They Hate Women For Refusing Sex

 Minassian wrote of "overthrow[ing] all the Chads and Stacys" in his Facebook post.
 Among the incel community, "Chads" is used to refer to men who are successful with women, while "Stacys" refers to the women who reject incels.

-Other terms used by incels include "truecel", referring to someone who has never had sex or been in a relationships despite trying; "mentalcel", someone whose mental health or insecurities has contributed to their inability to have sex or a relationship; "volcel", someone who is voluntarily abstinent for whatever reason; and "fakecel", someone who falsely claims to be an incel but has had sex or been in a relationship.
+Other terms used by incels (on forums such as incels.me) include "truecel", referring to someone who has never had sex or been in a relationship, despite trying; "mentalcel", someone whose mental health or insecurities has contributed to their inability to have sex or a relationship; "volcel", someone who is voluntarily abstinent for whatever reason; and "fakecel", someone who falsely claims to be an incel but has had sex or been in a relationship.

 Advertisement